na-na-hi/renget/archive/MixtralForRetards.md

 Some suggested settings for Mixtral for creative use.
 For logic tests / coding you might want to use something like top k 1 to get rid of the "randomness" instead though you can probably find a balance between creative and correct.
 You can increase context up to 32K if you have the ram.
 ![](https://i.imgur.com/2Q3J9VQ.png)
+(The Ban EOS Token part depends on what you want as it will trail off without it checked (up to the response length) but might also end its response early with it.)

 It will work just like that but for more performance read the guide on CuBLAS / GPU layers and such: >https://github.com/LostRuins/koboldcpp/wiki